bitegarden/bitegarden.github.io/_posts/2019-11-18-news-for-code-quality-lovers.md

 ---

-### Introducing Rating Report Plugin for SonarQube
+### Introducing Rating Report Plugin for SonarQube™

 SonarQube™ has a powerful quality model based on reliability, security and maintainability.
 But sometimes you need to know a little bit more...
 What about performance?
 And error handling?
 User experience?